Merck Announces First-Quarter 2015 Financial Results

 - Company Narrows and Raises 2015 Full-Year Non-GAAP EPS Target to $3.35 to $3.48, Excluding Certain Items; Lowers 2015 Full-Year GAAP EPS Target to $1.58 to $1.85

-- Worldwide Sales were $10.3 Billion, a Decrease of 4 Percent, Reflecting Unfavorable Impact of Patent Expiries and a 2 Percent Unfavorable Impact from Foreign Exchange
+- First-Quarter 2015 Worldwide Sales Were $9.4 Billion, a Decrease of 8 Percent, Reflecting Net Unfavorable Impact of Acquisitions and Divestitures and a 5 Percent Negative Impact from Foreign Exchange

 Merck (NYSE:MRK), known as MSD outside the United States and Canada,

 today announced financial results for the first quarter of 2015.

 Non-GAAP Net Income that excludes items listed below1,2

 Non-GAAP (generally accepted accounting principles) earnings per share